 Compare my Headshot Portrait work for yourself.

-By coaching you, I help you transform from basic to great Headshot Portrait.
+With my coaching techniques, I help you transform from basic to great Headshot Portrait.

 At the beginning of every headshot photo session, I take a couple of images asking the client to do their habitual pose and look – both with or without smile.
 This is my reference to come back to and show the client the progress we have been achieving from there.

 I am not interested in taking a nice portrait, but with my coaching techniques showing presence and confidence in front of the camera.

 Judge for yourself… from the shy and fragile wallflower to a confident and serene, beautiful, even glowing personality.
 Or working with different eye conditions and facial features to put to the clients advantage.

 All results are achieved by coaching my clients individually and not by Photoshop or makeup.
 Actually, I do prefer the “nude” make-up for headshots which underlines your personality.